10 tips for organising your apparel exports to Europe

 - Invest in a transparent supply chain

-The two most commonly used payment methods in the apparel industry are the letter of credit (LC) and the telegraphic transfer (TT).
+The two most common payment methods in the apparel industry are the letter of credit (LC) and the telegraphic transfer (TT).
 An LC obligates a buyer’s bank to pay the supplier when certain conditions are met.
 TT refers to an electronic transfer, which can be used in an open account transaction where the funds are transferred after you have handed over the shipment.
-LCs are more common, but European buyers might ask for TTs because they don’t get the same level of financial support from local banks that they used to.
+Until recently, LCs were common, but European buyers no longer favour LC payments, because these block their cash flow.

 Letter of credit (LC)

-A letter of credit guarantees payment of shipment to you, as manufacturer.
-The buyer’s bank guarantees the payment as soon as the official documents have been received.
+However, the LC is the safest payment method for you as a manufacturer.
 In case of a disagreement about the shipment between buyer and supplier, the bank can hold the payment until the disagreement has been settled.
 Note that any change in deliverables needs to be revised in the contract, which can be very costly.
-In case your buyer goes bankrupt, the LC does not guarantee payment.
-Check the different types of LCs here.
+Also, be aware that, if your buyer goes bankrupt or cancels the order, the LC does not guarantee payment!

 Telegraphic transfer (TT)

 The telegraphic transfer has many variations.
-First your buyer can give you a down payment that you can use to finance fabrics and trims.
+For a first-time order, a buyer may agree with a down payment (for example, 30%) to finance materials.
 As soon as a copy of the original documents has been sent, the balance amount will be transferred and the production shipment can be handed over.
 After you have finished production, a copy of the original documents will be sent to the customer and the full amount can be transferred.
 This is called TT at site.
 You hand over the delivery after you receive the full payment.

-In another case, a buyer might ask for a TT after 30, 60, 90 or any other number of days.
-This means you, as a manufacturer, finish the production and hand over the shipment to the buyer, including the original documents before payment is due.
-The payment will be made after the number of days that you have agreed on with the buyer.
-This is a risky payment agreement because you take full financial risk.
+However, for any further orders, many European buyers will ask for a TT after 30, 60, 90 or sometimes even 120 days.
+This means you as a manufacturer will finish the production and hand over the shipment to the buyer, including the original documents.
+The payment will be made after the number of days that you have agreed with the buyer.
+This is a risky payment agreement because you will take full financial risk.
 The goods will become the buyer’s property before you get paid.

 Export credit insurance

-If you want to reduce the risk of non-payment to a minimum, you can take export credit insurance (ECI).
+If you want to reduce the risk of non-payment, you can take export credit insurance (ECI).
 This type of insurance generally covers commercial risks, such as buyer insolvency or bankruptcy, political risks, like war or civil unrest, and currency inconvertibility.
 An ECI lets you offer attractive open account payment terms to European buyers without having to worry about non-payment.
-Note that even established and creditworthy buyers can go bankrupt, especially because the fashion industry is under continuous pressure in Europe.

 Because the industry standard is that your buyer takes responsibility for transporting the goods to the country of import (see FOB in section 2 below), any insurance other than an ECI is not your concern.
-If you, however, agree with your buyer that you will take responsibility for transporting the goods to the country of import, you can easily buy transport insurance from a forwarding company (see section 3 below on how to select a suitable forwarder).
+If you, however, agree with your buyer that you will take responsibility for transporting the goods to the country of import, you can easily buy transport insurance from a forwarding company (see below).

 - When you’re dealing with a new buyer, take no risks and only agree on an LC.